Plane-Symmetric Capillary Turbulence: Five-Wave Interactions: Simulation results

 \subsection{Nonlinear dispersion relation}

 It is known that in low-dimensional nonlinear wave systems, e.g., the one-dimensional MMT model \cite{MMT1,MMT2,MMT3}, strongly nonlinear and coherent structures can significantly influence the mechanism of energy transfer along scales.
 At a sufficiently high level of nonlinearity, so-called bound waves can arise in gravity wave turbulence \cite{bound}.
-Such waves are generated as a result of non-resonant strongly nonlinear wave interactions.
+Such waves are generated as a result of non-resonant wave interactions due to small but finite nonlinearity.
 In the situation under study, the level of nonlinearity is relatively high (mean steepness is near 0.3), and one can expect that various coherent structures can influence the evolution of plane capillary waves.
 To study the possible effects of coherent structures on the free surface evolution, we present the space–time Fourier transform of the boundary shape in Figure~\ref{fig7}.
 It is evident from the figure that perturbations are found in a wide range of wavenumbers.
 Fourier harmonics are distributed in a narrow region along the linear dispersion relation (\ref{disp}).
-No manifestations of coherent and strongly nonlinear structures are detected in the figure.
+Coherent and strongly nonlinear structures that would significantly distort the dispersion law are not detected in the system under study.
 Figure~\ref{fig7} shows only a simple frequency broadening due to nonlinearity (dependence of wave speed on amplitude).
+The vertical band in the region of small $k$ is associated with energy pumping since the external random force is not localized in the region of low frequencies.

 The average broadening of the frequency $\delta_{\omega}(k)$ for a given wavenumber $k$ can be estimated by the formula \cite{Naz22}:

 where $\omega_k$ is determined from the dispersion relation (\ref{disp}).
 The quantity $\delta_{\omega}$ characterizes the nonlinear time $\tau_{nl}=1/\delta_{\omega}$, which is an important parameter in WTT \cite{KZ-book,NazarenkoBook}.
 The condition of smallness of nonlinear effects can be formulated as: $\tau_{nl}\gg\tau_{l}$, where $\tau_{l}=1/\omega_k$ is the time determined from the linear dispersion law (\ref{disp}).
 From a physical point of view, such a condition means that the probability of interaction of waves is small during their wave period, and the dimensionless frequency of collisions can be expressed as: $\tau_l/\tau_{nl}\ll 1$.
 Figure~\ref{fig8} shows the nonlinear time $\tau_{nl}$ calculated using the formula (\ref{time}) compared to the linear one $\tau_{l}$.
 One can indeed see that the measured quantity $\tau_{nl}$ is indeed much greater than linear time $\tau_l$ over the entire range of wavenumbers.
 Thus, the comparison of characteristic times undoubtedly indicates a weakly nonlinear nature of the system evolution.
 It should be noted that when the nonlinearity level exceeds a certain threshold value, weak turbulence can transform into a strongly nonlinear state in which various coherent structures (for example, solitons, shock waves, etc.) dominate \cite{Kuz-2004,koch-25,wwp7,wwp8,wwp9,wwp10,wwp11}.